 - Maintenance - wooden doors give a more classic and traditional look that may complement your home, but vinyl could be a better option when it comes to easy cleanability and low maintenance—especially if you have children or a pool.

-- Efficiency - according to a recent study by WalletHub, Florida ranks 8th among the least energy-expensive states in the country.
-However, that doesn’t mean you shouldn’t care about energy efficiency.
+- Efficiency - Builders like Glenn Layton Homes, David Weekley Homes, and Providence are focused on designing homes that are both efficient and innovative.
 Be sure to consider the types of glass that are used in your doors and windows—low-e (low-emissivity), high-performance, solar cooling or insulated glass—each with their own benefits and costs.

 - Space - how much space will your doors take up?
 Will they swing inwards or outwards?
 If they swing inward, you’re losing floor space in your home.
 If they swing out, you are limited in what you can put around them, since you must always have a safe clearance.
 Sliding or bi-parting doors could be a space saving option, as they are in line on a track and don’t require extra space on either side of them to pass through.